 Noticing is about other people, too.
 The Icebreaker series aims to help with that.
 There’s a central collection spot for all the icebreakers to date, here. || There’s also an Icebreaker Slack app, here.
 (Back story on that here.)

-I’m still working through the backlog of icebreaker submissions, but as always, I want more:
+As usual, I’m still working through the backlog of icebreaker submissions, but as always, I want more:

 Send your favorite icebreaker (whether you made it up or found it elsewhere) to firstname.lastname@example.org

 @libristerica (Another one I can’t actually read but I assume is nice!)